MeteoFivem/docs/paid-scripts/meteo-walkable-apartments-creator/for-developers/useful-exports.md

 **Notes**

-The `availableRooms` count is fetched in real-time from the database.
-This ensures accurate availability for spawn selection menus.
+The `availableRooms` field is automatically included with real-time counts from the database.
+Perfect for custom spawn selection menus.
 {% endstep %}

 {% step %}